Recent Exhibition

 Jacob Lawrence Struggle Series Tour, 2021

-The Lawrence Scholars Program at Parsons and the Skowhegan Fellowship
+The Lawrence Scholars Program

 The Lawrence Scholars Program, established through the support of Jacob and Gwen Lawrence, offers twelve promising young people in New York City the opportunity for intensive study, exploration, and mentoring in the visual arts at Parsons School of Design during their sophomore, junior, and senior years of high school.
-Programming is designed to give the students the skills that they will need to thrive in their pre-college courses and to begin preparing for their transition to college.
-Mentoring from current Parsons undergraduates from similar backgrounds and professional artists and designers complements the Scholars’ work in the classroom and generates a broader dialogue about academic and professional goals.
-Students are recruited through partnerships with Harlem-based nonprofit organizations and New York City public schools.
+Programming is designed to give students the skills they will need to thrive in their pre-college courses and begin preparing for their transition to college.
+Mentoring by current Parsons undergraduates with similar backgrounds and by professional artists and designers complements the Scholars’ work in the classroom and fosters broader dialogue about academic and professional goals.

-The Jacob and Gwen Lawrence Fellowship at Skowhegan, established through the generosity of the Lawrence’s and with the support of the Jacob and Gwendolyn Knight Lawrence Foundation, offers scholarship support for one or more artists to participate annually in Skowhegan’s unique summer residency program for emerging visual artists.
+Established through the generosity of the Lawrence’s and with the support of the Jacob and Gwendolyn Knight Lawrence Foundation, offers scholarship support for one or more artists to participate annually in Skowhegan’s unique summer residency program for emerging visual artists.
 In addition to this generous Fellowship support, Lawrence’s entire art library now resides at the Robert Lehman Library on the Skowhegan campus.

 Applications are only available online—for further information, please visit www.skowheganart.org.